abpframework/abp/docs/en/How-To/Azure-Active-Directory-Authentication-MVC.md

-# Using Azure Active Directory Authentication in ABP ASP.NET Core MVC application
+# How to Use the Azure Active Directory Authentication for MVC / Razor Page Applications

 ## Introduction